Homosexuality in China: Sham marriages in contemporary mainland China

 Due to social pressure, gay men and women sometimes enter into heterosexual-presenting relationships for appearances.
 When a straight woman marries a gay man, the woman is known as tongqi; when a straight man marries a lesbian woman, they are known as tongfu.
 When a lesbian woman and a gay man marry each other, the resulting marriage is known as xinghun, or cooperative marriage.

 Much more research has been done on tongqi than tongfu, although neither has been extensive.
 Researchers at the Harbin Institute of Technology conducted a study on tongqi and tongfu in China.
 In their research, they were able to find over 200 tongqi to interview but only about 10 tongfu.
 They hypothesized this was because men are less likely to take their complaints online, and are less likely to be aware they are married to a queer person than their female counterparts, so they are less likely to be represented in self-help groups.
 They also hypothesized that men are more likely to be pressured into marriage than women, due to the social pressure to produce an heir.
 It is estimated that over 80% of bisexual and gay men in China marry straight women but the percentage of lesbian and bisexual women who marry straight men is unknown.

 Xinghun, or formality marriage, is a tradition among Chinese queers that has seen uptake in recent years.
 Due to the rise of the internet, and specifically, online dating sites, Chinese entrepreneurs have created services to expedite the marriages of gay men and women to each other.
 Some examples of these services are the Queers app created to facilitate lavender marriage and Chinagayles.com, a service created in 2005 with over 380,000 registered accounts that has claimed to facilitate over 20,000 sham marriages.

 The practice of Xinghun has become more accessible with the rise of the internet, but has also come under more scrutiny in recent years.
 Most people opposed to the practice were born in the late 1980s and early 1990s when Deng Xiaoping was the chairman of China.
 Xiaoping's economic policy of "reform and re-opening up" opened up China to foreign imports but also foreign ideas, such as acceptance of homosexuality and autonomy in marriage choices.
-Xiaoping's policies led to a more market-based economy in China and a populace that was more willing to express their ideas.
+Deng's policies led to a more market-based economy in China and a populace that was more willing to express their ideas.
 Young Chinese people raise issues about the complications that could arise from sham marriages, such as male violence through rape or assault towards an unwilling wife, or the issues that come from raising a child who does not know the full extent of their parents' identities and relationship.